Women’s Growing Economic Power: New Opportunities, Critical Needs

 And as spending power increases, a woman’s role in key financial decisions such as personal investments has increased dramatically.
-“From a consumer spending standpoint, women dominate the market,” says Cary Grace, CEO of Global Retirement and Investment Solutions at Aon.
+“From a consumer spending standpoint, women dominate the market,” says Meredith Jones, partner and global environmental, social and governance (ESG) practice leader at Aon.
 And research from 2018 shows that in certain investment categories, women are playing an increasing role.

 However, even as a woman’s financial power strengthens and her role in the workforce and investment markets expands, female workers face challenges that their male counterparts do not.
 One area that needs to be addressed is the retirement savings gap.
 Employers looking to help fill this gap should consider a solution that plays to a woman’s strong financial savvy: a focus on financial wellbeing.

 A recent Aon study shows that only three in 10 U.S. women workers are on track to retire by the age of 67.
 However, the investment outlook isn’t as bleak.